wscubemuskan/LDR-Automatic-Light-Arduino/README.md

 - Jumper Wires
 - Power Supply

-## Working
+## ⚙️ Working

-The LDR senses the surrounding light intensity and sends the corresponding analog value to the Arduino through **A0**.
+The LDR senses the surrounding light intensity and provides an analog value to the Arduino through **Analog Pin A0**.

-The Arduino compares the sensor value with a predefined threshold and controls the LED accordingly.
+The Arduino compares the LDR reading with a predefined threshold and controls the LED accordingly.

-- When the detected light condition meets the required threshold, the LED responds accordingly.
+- **Light detected:** LED responds according to the sensor reading.
-- The LED status changes automatically based on the LDR reading.
+- **No light detected:** LED turns ON automatically.
-- The sensor value can be monitored through the Serial Monitor.
+- The LDR value can also be monitored through the Serial Monitor.

-## Pin Connections
+## 🔌 Pin Connections

 | Component | Arduino Pin |
 |---|---|